stvaruzek/xslt-message-filter/README.md

 All popular browsers support XSLT 1.0.
 You can use it to transform XML to HTML or vice versa or process XML messages in the browser.
 I put in the repository a simple example of how to use XSLT in the browser.
-Just open `index.html` in your browser and try to modify the `message.xml` file or `filter.xslt` file.
+Just open [index.html](https://github.com/stvaruzek/xslt-message-filter/blob/main/src/index.html) in your browser and modify the [message.xml](https://github.com/stvaruzek/xslt-message-filter/blob/main/src/message.xml) file or [filter.xslt](https://github.com/stvaruzek/xslt-message-filter/blob/main/src/filter.xslt) file.

 # Main Takeaways
 * Be lazy, don't write code if you don't have to.
 If you can solve a problem without writing code, do it.